alxspiker/Pi-Developer-Handbook/README.md

 # Pi Developer Handbook

-This repository serves as the official resource for building robust applications on the Pi Network.
+This repository serves as the best resource for building robust applications on the Pi Network.
 Explore in-depth documentation, tutorials, and best practices to enhance your Pi development journey.
 [View The Wiki Here](https://github.com/alxspiker/Pi-Developer-Handbook/wiki)

 **Key Features**